nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_1.md

 !!! note "Learning Objectives"
     * learn to build virtual cohorts on KF portal
-    * learn to navigate project folder, and perform file operations on Cavatica
+    * learn to navigate project folder and perform file operations on Cavatica
     * learn to upload and download data from Cavatica
-    * learn to search, copy and edit public workflow apps on Cavatica
+    * learn to search, copy, and edit public workflow apps on Cavatica
-    * learn to perform DGE analysis using DESeq2 app
+    * learn to perform differential gene expression (DGE) analysis using DESeq2 app
     * learn to setup analysis environment and execute code for DGE analysis

 === "Prerequisites"